cemalokten/fac-application-website/README.md

 - I am proud of myself and pleased to have been part of the application process
 - I am now even more motivated to learn to code
 - I would love to learn React and Node
-- I would like my next project to be something to help the world
+- I would like my next project to be something to help people